-You are voting on four proposals.
+You are voting on five proposals.
 Details of each proposal are included in this Proxy Statement.

-- Proposal 1: To elect as directors the four nominees named in this Proxy Statement, each for a term of three years: Charles E. Bunch, Robert Ripp, Thomas J. Usher and David R. Whitwam; - Proposal 2: To vote on a nonbinding resolution to approve the compensation of the Company's named executive officers; - Proposal 3: To vote on an amendment to our Articles of Incorporation to provide for the annual election of directors; and - Proposal 4: To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2012.
+- Proposal 1: To elect as directors the four nominees named in this Proxy Statement, each for a term of three years: James G. Berges, John V. Faraci, Victoria F. Haynes, and Martin H. Richenhagen; - Proposal 2: To vote on a nonbinding resolution to approve the compensation of the Company's named executive officers; - Proposal 3: To vote on an amendment to our Articles of Incorporation to provide for the annual election of directors; - Proposal 4: To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2013; and - Proposal 5: To vote on a shareholder proposal requesting the adoption of a simple majority vote.